 CHAIN OF EVENTS

-She goes on to recall “He was waiting for me at the bus stop, as he couldn’t be bothered to walk.
-It’s not an excuse, but a bloody bus appeared from nowhere and I shouted to him to move his arse quick into the car.
+She recalled: “He was waiting for me at the bus stop, as he couldn’t be bothered to walk.
+It’s not an excuse, but as I pulled into the bus stop a bloody bus appeared from nowhere wanting to pull into where I had just parked.

 “I guess what I’m trying to say is she needs to chill out, it’s not as if I do it on purpose”.